Dangandy/connectcircles/README.md

 ## Bugs:

 - [x] state goes to 0,0 on click
-  - state was not saving mouse clicks
+  - state was not saving mouse location